-29. This clause complements the effect intended by cls.9 and 10 (paras 31-33 below).
-Thus any act done or practice engaged in by or information disclosed to a person in the course of employment by or in the service of an agency (as defined in cl.6(1)) shall be deemed to have been done or engaged in by or disclosed to the agency.
-Corresponding provision is made in cls.8(1)(c) and (d) in regard to the acts and practices of members of the AFP and the Defence Force.

-30. Cl.8(2) provides that where the agency deemed under cl.8(1) to have done an act or engaged in a practice is deemed not to be the record-keeper under cl.10, the act or practice is to be deemed to have been done or engaged in by the agency that is deemed to be record-keeper under cl.10.
-For example, if an officer of the Australian Archives does an act in contravention of the IPPs to a record in its custody, under cl.8(1) that act would be deemed to have been done by the Archives.
-However under cl.10(4) the agency that placed the record in Archives' custody is deemed to be the record-keeper.
-Accordingly, cl.8(2) deems that agency to have done the act in question.
+- 29. This clause complements the effect intended by cls.9 and 10 (paras 31-33 below).
+Thus any act done or practice engaged in by or information disclosed to a person who is employed by or is in the service of an agency (as defined in cl.6(1)) shall be deemed to have been done or engaged in by or disclosed to the agency.
+Corresponding provision is made in cl.8(1)(c) and (d) in regard to the acts and practices of members of the AFP and the Defence Force. - 30.
+C1.8(2) provides that where the agency deemed under c1.8(1) to have done an act or engaged in a practice is deemed not to be the record-keeper under c1.10, the act or practice is to be deemed to have been done or engaged in by the agency that is deemed to be record-keeper under c1.10.
+For example, if an officer of the Australian Archives does an act in contravention of the IPPs to a record in its custody, under c1.8(1) that act would be deemed to have been done by the Archives.
+However under c1.10(4) the agency that placed the record in Archives' custody is deemed to be the record-keeper.
+Accordingly, c1.8(2) deems that agency to have done the act in question.